snubwoody/cascada/ARCHITECTURE.md

 were three nodes that each wanted to fill the width of their parent, then each node would be a 1/3 of the width.

+Properties of layout nodes:
+Not all layout nodes have all properties.

+- Padding: The spacing between the edges of the node and it's content.
+- Spacing: The spacing between child nodes.
+- Main axis alignment: Specifies how to align child nodes on the main axis.
+- Cross axis alignment: Specifies how to align child nodes on the cross axis.
+- Constraints: The minimum and maximum size of a node.
+- Intrinsic size: The preferred size of a node.

+**Layout types:**

+- `EmptyLayout`
+- `BlockLayout`
+- `HorizontalLayout`
+- `VerticalLayout`

 ## Axes
 Every layout node has two axes: